CroosJJSE/privacy-policy/README.md

 1. Information We Collect

 We collect personal information you voluntarily provide (e.g., name, email, phone, age).
-If you sign in via social media (Facebook, X, etc.), we may receive basic profile data from that provider.
+If you sign in via google, we receive profile picture and name from that provider.

 2. How We Use Your Information